 4.3.
-Political factors: Israeli denying access of patients to treatment
+Political factors: Israeli denial of access of patients to treatment

-Closures, road blocks and restricted movement imposed on Palestinians especially in the Gaza Strip forms a special environmental context that complicates the picture and even prolongs the time needed in between different steps in the process from detection to treatment.
+Closures, road blocks and restricted movement imposed on Palestinians, especially in the Gaza Strip, forms a unique context that complicates the picture and even prolongs the time needed in between different steps in the process from detection to treatment.
 According to information from the Ministry of Health in Gaza, the annual increase of breast cancer cases in the Gaza Strip is 4%, which is in the range comparable to other neighboring countries.
 Referral of Gaza cancer patients outside the Gaza Strip is mainly due to the lack of needed radiotherapy and specialized chemotherapies in the Ministry of Health hospitals.
 Access to treatment outside the Gaza Strip is, however, limited to certain cases and it involves complex administrative processes that deprive around 20% of patients from accessing healthcare in specialized hospitals in Jerusalem or the West Bank.
 Overall, the year 2016 witnessed a lower permit approval rates for patients and companions for both the West Bank and the Gaza Strip, being more pronounced in Gaza.

-Out of a total of 26,282 applications for permits to exit Gaza, 16,314 (62.07%) were approved by Israel, 1,726 (6.57%) were denied, and 8,242 (31.36%) were delayed.
-WHO report indicates that one-fourth of patients who needed permits were seeking medical treatment for cancer.
+Out of a total of 26,282 applications for permits to exit Gaza due to all medical cases, 16,314 (62.07%) were approved by Israel, 1,726 (6.57%) were denied, and 8,242 (31.36%) were delayed.
+The 2016 Right to Health WHO report indicates that one-fourth of patients who needed permits were seeking medical treatment for cancer.
 Cancer patients were the most frequently delayed.
-Furthermore, additional security checks have been imposed patients' companions from Gaza up to the age of 55 years that need to undergo intensive security investigation in order to receive their permits.
-This situation consequently increases the rate of denials and processing times.26 and the other.
+Furthermore, additional security checks have been imposed on patients' companions from Gaza up to the age of 55 years that need to undergo intensive security investigation in order to receive their permits.
+This situation consequently increases the rate of denials and processing times.27 and the other.